sunny7899/sunny7899/SWOT.md

 I can help in improving/Scaling the  infrastructure of the company I can lead the team

+My strengths are I am a good Team player, focused and responsible towards my duties.
+I can contribute in the company like I focus
+Quality of attention to detail from small to big things.
+I am a Detailed-oriented professional.
+Capability to work in changing environments and technologies.
+I can learn new languages and technologies.
+I'm able to work effectively in a team or on my own.
+Creativity and Problem Solving Ability, Solution-oriented mindset i am hardworking i have a learning attitude.
+I am also good at debugging code.
+7 years of experience having good command on languages, frameworks, and architectures.
+Building scalable software products.
+Code reviews
+linkedin recommendations
+Along with technology development,
+I am in content creation and updation like i am in company elite 1% club
+providing mentorship to juniors,
+hiring candidates (SuperHirer) - Taken 100+ interviews
+Received spot awards
+willing to relocate or travel
+Attended many tech & community events like ng-india One of the biggest conferences of Angular held in Delhi, India.
+There many GDEs give their ideas.
+I value creativity, innovation, and leadership.
+I am always on the lookout for technology inclined people who want to work on innovative ideas!

 Weaknesses

 ● Where are your education, training, or skills lacking?